Master of Arts Degree in Buddhist Studies (MA)

 Applicants who are interested in taking only certain courses (instead of joining the whole MA programme) may enrol as Occasional Students.
 They do not need to meet the above‑mentioned entrance requirements for enrolment.
 Upon completion of the chosen course, students will be issued a Certificate of Attendance.
 For those who have successfully completed all the requirements of the course (including final examination and written assignments, etc.), a Certificate of Completion with the passing grade obtained will be issued.

 Students are required to take six courses, each of which consists of 30 lecture hours.
 Accordingly, the whole programme comprises 180 lecture hours.
-Students are advised to spend no less than 30 hours of self-study for each course to gain the full benefit of the programme.
+Students are advised to spend no less than 30 hours of self-study for each course to gain the full benefit of the programme (not applicable to MABS 72).

 HK$500 non-refundable application fee